 Here are a few steps that should be taken in preparation for a hurricane:

 - Maintain current copies of the area community hurricane preparedness plan from the emergency management office of the Red Cross.

-- Prepare for a communication plan/network with key production and management personnel, weather stations, and local fire and police departments.
+- If you have a "Ride Out" Team to stay on property, you must prepare for a communication plan/network with key production and management personnel, weather stations, and local fire and police departments.

-- Have an ample supply of food, drinking water, blankets and cots for critical personnel who must remain on site.
+- Prepare to have ample supply of food, drinking water, blankets and cots for personnel who must remain on site.

 - Have battery-operated radio(s) and/or TV(s) for monitoring official storm status reports.

 For more information on preparing your company for hurricanes and other contingencies, contact Hamilton Consulting Services, Inc. We will recommend additional factors specific to your facility as part of your Risk Assessment or Emergency/Contingency Plan.